miklevin/MikeLev.in/_posts/2024-11-12-6-click-ease-to-serve-up-bacon.md

 AIs... whatever we're gong to be calling it.
 But it quickly digressed into the continuation of the training the LLM dragon story, the SEO Audit mission and the story of exceeding your limits because of AI-enablement.

+The six-degrees story is strong enough at the beginning of this rambling to keep it this page on that topic.
+It's sort of like planting my flag in this territory.
+So few people are talking about it this way.
+I've got to be.
+And I've got to continue with my momentum.
+Keep rolling the snowball down the hill, making it bigger.
+Ensure that compounding returns is occurring and that I'm not getting too distracted by chasing the wrong rabbits down the wrong rabbit holes.

+Okay, that's it for this one.
+Refocus and recalibrate.
+It's a new day.